 Based on the low and critical tolerance in a centrifugal pump, any wear will cause the pumps dynamics to be thrown off, reducing its optimal efficiency.
 This results in a severe loss in suction.
 To remedy the damage to the pump, the pump must be taken out of operation and rebalanced or replaced entirely, which is very costly to the sewage or wastewater facility (tax payers).
 To help combat the wet wipe clogging issues, wastewater plants now often equip their pumps with comminutors – also known as sewage grinders – in order to break up the material so that the centrifugal pumps can handle it more effectively.
 However, while this does alleviate some of the issues, it still costs time and money to maintain and implement these grinders to existing pump systems.

-The Eddy Pump, unlike centrifugal pumps, have a large tolerance between the rotor (impeller) and the volute so it does not get clogged with wet wipes or other debris.
-Furthermore, due to the Eddy Pump’s engineered construction that does not have any critical tolerances, the rotor (impeller) does not get worn down like centrifugal pumps and lose suction.
+The EDDY Pump, unlike centrifugal pumps, has a large tolerance between the rotor (impeller) and the volute so it does not get clogged with wet wipes or other debris.
+Furthermore, due to the EDDY Pump’s engineered construction that does not have any critical tolerances, the rotor (impeller) does not get worn down like centrifugal pumps and lose suction.
 This saves a significant amount of money over the life-cycle of the pump by saving on the continuous rotor and volute changes.